berfinbaybars/WeatherApp/README.md

 ```

 ### Execution
-#### You need to execute both frontend and backend in order to make this app work flawlessly.
+#### You need to execute both frontend and backend applications in order to make this app work flawlessly.
 Use seperate terminals to execute each.

 ```bash
     ...\WeatherApp> npm start